 Boutique firms are the market’s response, enabled in part by new low-cost technology and infrastructure, to BigLaw’s overhead.
 Those deal lawyers who don’t cater to, and aren’t pursuing, the Ubers and Facebooks of the world, are acknowledging that while they do need institutional resources (overhead) to create strong teams that can close meaningful deals, those institutional resources don’t need to eat up more than half of revenue; certainly not with today’s technology.
 A $100MM acquisition, or even in many cases a $10MM financing, is sufficiently complex and fast-moving that, again, you are delusional if you think a bunch of freelancers working independently are going to get it done effectively; but a small integrated team of affiliated lawyers, or even a handful of boutique firms, can easily get it done outside of a 1,000 lawyer firm with offices on multiple continents.

 Solo lawyers are on the opposite end of the overhead spectrum.
 They are the freelancers of the legal world.
 Their ‘overhead’ amounts to maybe a few SaaS subscriptions and a computer.
-MEMN’s specialist network, in fact, has a fair amount of solo lawyers in various legal specialties.
+E/N’s specialist network, in fact, has a fair amount of solo lawyers in various legal specialties.
 Their rates are naturally lower than lawyers in large or even small firms, due in part to overhead.
 You might conclude – and there are definitely solo lawyer marketplaces out there trying to drive this conclusion – that every early-stage startup should obviously be using solo lawyers, because they’re “cheaper.”
 But this overlooks certain key facts about the nature of startups, and about legal services, that call for a reality check.

 Legal bills don’t correlate completely with hourly rates.

 It’s not that complicated to understand that a well-structured team of lawyers billing $425/hr can easily produce a lower legal bill than independent solo lawyers billing at $275 if they have the right institutional resources – technology, team, knowledge, process (“overhead”) – in place.
 They’re also often supported by junior professionals/non-lawyers with dramatically lower rates to cover routine items.
-At very early stage, a lot of the tasks that startups need actually require very little lawyer involvement at all if the right infrastructure (‘overhead’) is in place.
+At very early stage, some of the legal tasks that startups need actually require very little lawyer involvement at all if the right infrastructure (‘overhead’) is in place.
 If you assume solo means cheaper, you’re often wrong.

 Specialization drives efficiency.